scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 To tackle this we plan to provide a unified interface for querying the records created by different observers.
 This semi-standardized format will enable the creation of general analysis tools, and extend the applicability of existing tools like Sacredboard.

-Another important direction is to simplify the process of actually reproducing Sacred experiments.
+Another important direction is to automate the process of actually reproducing Sacred experiments.
+As of now the researcher has to manually reconstruct the environment, copy the stored source files and run with the saved configuration parameters.
-An integration with tools like Docker or ReproZip could allow for completely automated re-running of experiments.
+An integration with environment capturing tools ReproZip could allow for creating packages that can be rerun on any system in a completely automated fashion.

 Finally, we plan on improving the support of Sacred for scheduling and distributing runs.
 It already supports "queueing up" experiments, which only creates a database entry containing the sources, desired configuration, and the status ``QUEUED``.